The nearest local Accident & Emergency departments are:

 A trolley with sweets, squashes and toiletries visits the ward every Tuesday and Saturday.

 - Tea: 17.00 - 18.00

 The hospital has protected mealtimes that protect patients from unnecessary and avoidable interruptions.
-Patients carers with carers passports may be present to assist patient to eat, or if you have a flexible visiting arrangement.
 This helps to enable our staff to provide patients with support and assistance with meals - placing the patients' mealtimes as a priority in their day.

 Single sex accommodation

 The Rehabilitation in-patient ward has same-sex accommodation including bathrooms.

 The local offer provides information for children and young people with special educational needs (SEND) and their parents or carers in a single place.
 You can find out more about information about this on our SEND reforms and Local Offers page.

 Full SEND and Local Offer details are located elsewhere: